Wammouial/TBike-ESIEE-2020-BUILD/README.md

   - ./TBike_Data/sharedassets0.assets.resS
   - ./TBike_Data/sharedassets0.resource

+/!\ If you don't do this the game will be very ugly and non-functional !

 This is the build of the game we developed during our first year of school at ESIEE Paris !
 It is a small game of survival in hostile terrain thanks to which we were able to discover unity

 We developed it in team of 2 throughout the semester and presented it at the end.